dahyeshon/Final-Report/README.md

      - further records only available to police officer (not all information opened to everyone)
 ![Image of **junggonara1**](https://github.com/dahyeshon/PHBS_BlockChain_2018/blob/master/pictures/junggonara1.png) ![Image of **junggonara2**](https://github.com/dahyeshon/PHBS_BlockChain_2018/blob/master/pictures/junggonara2.png)

-   - bunjang
+   - Bunjang
-   - announced a new machine learning processing was completed to set up, called as bunjang security.
+   - announced a new machine learning processing was completed to set up, called as Bunjang security.
    - it will guarantee transaction from uploading used goods to utilizing previous counterpart's records by linking to The Cheat automatically (article from http://www.zdnet.co.kr/view/?no=20181205141557)
      - originally, available to check the past transation records before purchasing on its app by linking to The Cheat

  ## 4.2 New solution with blockchain, applying JLINK's idea

-I think for junggonara and bunjang to put an effort on reducing its transaction insecurity is a good idea to accelerate transactions in internet P2P second-hand market.
+I think for Junggonara and Bunjang to put an effort on reducing its transaction insecurity is a good idea to accelerate transactions in internet P2P second-hand market.
 It would be great opportunity to broadly go up the online second-hand market power.

 But, you may have several questions unsolved with this idea.